tatami-inc/test-sparse_indexed_extraction/README.md

 the linear search obviously needs to look at each element, while the binary search probably operates within a single cache line (and thus does not really skip loading of any element).

-The hybrid approach is also good and I suppose we could use it all the time.
+The hybrid approach is also good and I suppose we could just use it all the time.
+It performs better than the linear approach in a few scenarios and is at least competitive in the other cases.
-However, it is a lot more complicated to implement, and we do pay a minor performance penalty, so some more work may be required there.
+However, it is a lot more complicated to implement.

 ## Build instructions